Updated July 2022

 No vaccine can give 100% protection, but even if one does get symptomatic COVID, it would be mild, avoiding the risk of complications, hospitalization, and mortality.

-Boosters: The immunity has been seen to last for 6 months and possibly up to a year, however, this is still being monitored and evaluated by regular follow-up of clinical trial participants and vaccinated groups.
-Some countries have recommended and started booster doses for adults and even children after 6 months of the last vaccine dose, while other countries like India have started boosters for adults after 9 months of second primary dose.
+Boosters: The immunity has been seen to last for 6 months and possibly up to a year, however, this is still being monitored and evaluated by regular follow-ups of clinical trial participants and vaccinated groups.
+Some countries have recommended and started booster doses for adults and even children after 6 months of the last vaccine dose, while other countries like India have started boosters for adults after 9 months of the second primary dose.
 Focus continues on giving the primary 2 doses of the vaccine to the entire adult and pediatric population.

 IS IT COMPULSORY TO GET VACCINATED?

-Even those who have already suffered from COVID, can take the vaccination at 3 months post-recovery.
+Even those who have already suffered from COVID can take the vaccination at 3 months post-recovery.

 It is also important to get vaccinated for attaining herd immunity in the community as more and more people getting vaccinated can reduce the virus spreading even in the unvaccinated population.